Brink-Software/Ibis.Dataservice.Demo/README.md

 > [!IMPORTANT]
 > The following steps need an Api Key to make calls to the Ibis ERP Service.
 Contact Brink Software to get an Api Key.

+> [!WARNING]
+> The Api Key is subject to change.
+In case of misuse or leaked Api Keys Brink Software will change to Api Key so make sure it is configurable.
+The Api Key is a secret shared between Brink Software and the 3rd party providing the ERP Service.
+Shared customers should not have access to this Api Key.

 1. To get started, get your subscription API key and paste it in the box "API key".
 2. To trigger a notification use the following powershell command that creates a POST request to the Ibis ERP service.
 It needs the Api Key to authenticate the request using the `Ocp-Apim-Subscription-Key` header.